Image depicts stuttering treatment for adults.

 What is Stuttering in Adults?

-Stuttering is a type of fluency disorder that disrupts the natural flow of speech.
-It is characterized by involuntary repetitions, prolongations of sounds, or sudden blocks that prevent a person from completing a word or phrase.
-While stuttering is more common in children, it can persist into adulthood, impacting communication in personal, professional, and social settings.
+Stuttering in adults is a type of fluency disorder that disrupts the smooth flow of speech.
+It is characterized by involuntary repetitions, prolongations of sounds, or blocks that hinder the completion of words or phrases.
+Although stuttering is more prevalent in children, it can persist or even develop in adulthood, affecting personal, professional, and social interactions.

 Back to Table of Contents